pipeops-dev/pipeops-docs/docs/addons/addon-metrics.md

 ### Network I/O Metric

 The network I/O metric provides insights into the input and output activity of your add-on, offering an understanding of data transfer between your application and external systems.

+The Network I/O section provides insights into data transfer and HTTP requests handled by your add-on.

 Here's an example of how the network I/O metric might be visualized:

 ![Network I/O Metric Example](https://pub-30c11acc143348fcae20835653c5514d.r2.dev//20/52/O_2x_4f5e9e8158.png)

 By exploring these individual metrics, you can gain a comprehensive understanding of how your add-on performs in different areas.

-With PipeOps add-on metrics, you have the power to monitor and analyze your add-on's metrics effectively.
+With PipeOps add-on metrics, you have the power to monitor and analyze your add-on metrics effectively.
 Leverage these insights to optimize performance, identify bottlenecks, and make data-driven decisions.